killbizz/Videogames-Showcase/README.md

 1. Install the required software
 2. Git clone the repository
 3. Launch Wamp and Tomcat server
-4. Deploy the `VideogamesShowcase.war` file in the Tomcat Web Application Manager
+4. Deploy the `target/VideogamesShowcase.war` file in the Tomcat Web Application Manager